-We are excited to offer this free event to our members.
-By shredding your documents with personal information on them instead of just recycling them or throwing them away, you are protecting yourself from identity theft.
+Bring your documents to our FREE Shred EVENT.
+Organize your files and get rid of all your unnecessary documents that are taking up valuable space.
+By shredding your documents with personal information on them instead of just recycling or throwing them away, you are protecting yourself from identity theft.

 What should I shred?